jefflewis23/Virtual-Library-JL/README.md

 # Virtual-Library-JL
-Test files for virtual library built by Jeffrey Lewis
+Test files for virtual library built by Jeffrey Lewis.
+This repository shows the Account, Book, Member, and Library classes as they were built for the terminal interface TestLibrary.java

 # Project Aim